aleks-o/WFS/README.md

 take about a minute after the connection has gone bad.
 By changing the values, you can switch faster or slower.

 THRESHOLD_PACKETS_LOSS=20

-Threshold (in %) above which the target check will treat as fail.
+Threshold (in %) above which the target's checks will treat as fail.

 COOLDOWNDELAY=120